Kot Engenharia

 Figure 1 - Distortion of the side of a process tank (left) due to equipment platform loads, stress distribution (right).

-Due to the characteristics of tank sides, which are made of thin sheets, there is a great variation in circumferential rigidity with the addition of equipment platforms.
-In certain situations, high levels of vibration are observed, mostly when the tank is at a low liquid level.
-In these cases, the rigidity of the tank is lower, because the volume of liquid in the tank pulls on the plates, and is a stabilizing load that gives the side rigidity.
-However, the greater volume of liquid increases the participating mass, or modal mass, so that there may be an opposite effect, which is to reduce the natural frequencies.
+In particular, due to the characteristics of the tank side, which is constructed with thin sheets, there is a large variation in circumferential stiffness with the addition of equipment platforms.
+Consequently, in certain situations, high vibration levels are observed, in most cases when the tank has a low liquid level.
+In these cases, the rigidity of the tank is lower, as the volume of liquid in the tank pulls on the plates, acting as a stabilizing load that gives rigidity to the side.
+However, the greater volume of liquid increases the participating mass, or modal mass, so that there may be a contrary effect, namely a reduction in natural frequencies.

 In addition to the stiffness and mass aspect, the volume of liquid modifies the damping in the dynamics of the tank.
 Depending on the characteristics of the fluid inside, such as agitation, vortices and the flow pattern in the tank, exciting forces can arise which cause vibrations in the shell structures.